dru-r/ao3-dbh-analysis/docs/dbh-charaprominence.md

 ![image](/visuals/09_prominence/canonvsfandom_static.PNG)<br>
 [Click here for the interactive version - better view of numbers](/visuals/09_prominence/dbhgame_vs_fic.html)<br><br>
 I sorted the characters by prominence in fandom.
 Obviously the exact percentage numbers are not one-on-one comparable since prominence had to be operationalised differently between the two sources, but it does help us get a gauge of who's getting relatively more screen-time in fandom (and who's been whittled back on).<br><br>
-Of the main playables, only Connor sees a slight gain (not sure how much more he can gain to be honest, such a dominant character in canon and fandom!) - Markus and Kara appear relatively much less emphasised than in canon.
+Of the main playables, Connor is rather stable (such a dominant character in canon and fandom!) - Markus and Kara appear relatively much less emphasised in fandom.
 Perhaps because Connor is such a popular character, his DPD coworkers end up getting a boost too (since they may be more likely to appear when he does in fics?).<br>

 ## A character cooccurence network built from fics
 I didn't touch on this in my Tumblr post (since I felt it didn't really add to the analysis), but since I had gone out of my way to clean 61333 tags, I decided to [make this little graph](/visuals/09_prominence/ao3_dbhchara_cooccur_filtered.html).<br>